Mar-Kh0r/Nascon-24-CTF/Phase 2/Forensics/Past/Past/Past.md

 <img src="./1.png"
 style="width:6.26792in;height:3.73958in" />

+Inside we are provided a Mozilla Firefox files
 <img src="./2.png"
-style="width:5.53472in;height:4.65972in" />Inside we are provided a Mozilla Firefox files
+style="width:5.53472in;height:4.65972in" />

 <img src="./3.png"
 style="width:5.20833in;height:4.30556in" />